 For video productions, screen capture video, video editing, and creating video content for the classroom, call x5943

-The resources below are to assist you in creating and publishing videos.
+The resources below are to assist you in creating, editing, and uploading videos.
 We recommend coming to the lab so you can drop off your footage and content at a workstation.
 You can then can create a project and mark down scheduled times you would like to use the workstation to finish your project.

 While you do not need an appointment to come by the lab, it helps to schedule a time so we can confirm we can be here to assist you.
 Just email firstname.lastname@example.org and someone will get back to you.

-3. Compress Your Video - After you finish creating your video, you might need to take your large video file down to a size that can be consumed on the internet by students, staff or faculty.
+3. Create Your Video File - After you finish editing your video, you might need to take your large video file down to a size that can be consumed on the internet by students, staff or faculty.

 To post videos to Facebook, YouTube or for classroom use, you can export your project from Final Cut X by selecting the "File -> Share -> USD Student Project" option and then save the video to the desktop.
 Once the file is on the desktop, you an can upload your video.